-Monday’s the day you go back to work still hungover from a spontaneous Sunday drinking session, and you sit at your desk reminiscing about how in college you could take eight shots, wake up the next morning, and then go for a five mile run.
+Monday’s the day you go back to work still in shock that the weekend ended so fast.
+You sit at your desk reminiscing about how just a day ago wearing sweats past 2pm was socially acceptable.
 What you need is a glass of red wine and a bowl of pasta from Osteria to get you to Tuesday, when your serotonin levels are finally back to normal.
-The entrees at this Spring Garden spot aren’t worth going out of your way for, but they have one of our favorite pastas in the city—the francobolli with trumpet mushrooms and robiola—and a pretty extensive wine list.
+The entrees at this Spring Garden mainstay aren’t worth going out of your way for, but they have one of our favorite pastas in the city—the francobolli with trumpet mushrooms and robiola—and a pretty extensive wine list.

-If you’ve ever seen Mad Men and wished your work life was all drinking and smoking cigarettes and having “creative meetings” that are really just more drinking, use your post-work hours next Monday to hang out at Bud & Marilyn’s.
-It’s perfectly retro, with wood-paneled walls and black-and-white dial TVs, and you can eat all of the buttery comfort food you want, like crispy cheese curds and fried chicken, without any of the obvious cons of living in the 1960’s.
+If you’ve ever seen Mad Men and wished your work life was all drinking, smoking cigarettes and having “creative meetings” that are really just more drinking, use your post-work hours next Monday to hang out at Bud & Marilyn’s.
+It’s perfectly retro, with wood-paneled walls and black-and-white dial TVs, and you can eat all of the buttery comfort food you want, like crispy cheese curds, grilled hanger steak, and fried chicken without any of the obvious cons of living in the 1960’s.

-Sure, you could “take it easy” since “it’s only Monday,” or you could take advantage of American Sardine Bar’s half-off Happy Hour and folding lawn chairs on the patio.
-It’s the neighborhood spot you wish you lived next door to and on top of their great weekday drink deals, they also have a menu full of sandwiches and seafood that will help balance out the three pints you had before the clock struck 6pm.
+Sure, you could “take it easy” since “it’s only Monday,” or you could take advantage of American Sardine Bar’s Happy Hour and folding lawn chairs on the patio.
+It’s the neighborhood spot you wish you lived next door to and on top of their great weekday drink deals, they also have a menu full of sandwiches like patty melts, roast pork and shrimp and avocado that will help balance out the three pints you had between the hours of 5-8pm.